SkyLeite/blog/content/blog/understanding-asynchronous-javascript.md

 title = "Understanding Asynchronous Javascript" author = ["Rodrigo Leite"] date = 2019-06-30T03:09:00-03:00
-lastmod = 2019-07-02T01:52:50-03:00
+lastmod = 2019-07-03T12:54:19-03:00
 tags = ["programming", "javascript"] categories = ["topic"] draft = false
 +++

-The most common issue I've seen beginners face when learning Javascript is it's asynchronous nature.
+The most common issue I've seen beginners face when learning Javascript is its asynchronous nature.
 Understandably of course, as it's considerably different from writing fully synchronous code, which is what is usually taught first.
 My goal with this article is to provide a comprehensible and easily approachable explanation